 The techniques we use to gauge levels of difficulties

-We use a comprehensive set of techniques to make sure that the level of difficulties in Mandarin Express series and Chinese Reading and Writing series are both challenging and manageable.
-The secret is to use multiple metrics throughout the texts, so that the beginner’s Chinese textbooks are not too hard, or the advanced not too easy.
+At MSL Master, we use a comprehensive set of techniques to make sure that the level of difficulties in Mandarin Express series and Chinese Reading and Writing series are both challenging and manageable.

 The gradual disappearance of the English text